anton-exe/reblog-order-bot/README.md

 When your turn is done, run `rob!next`.
 You can also optionally add in a url to your reblog, or pretty much any bit of text you want the next person to see, by doing something like `rob!next https://www.tumblr.com/anton-exe/732451290355040256 PS. remember not to do X! that will mess up my plans`.

+To immediatelly send another ping and reset the timer, run `rob!reping`.

 If someone already reblogged, but is forgetting to run `rob!next`, you can simply add `force` as an argument to force pass their turn.

 To join a thread midway through, run `rob!join [index]`, with the index being where in the order you want to join.
 (Note: List indices start at **0**.
 Putting "5" in as the index puts you in the 6th position)